 Each Saturday there’s the lively Southbank Centre Food Market at the other side of the Southbank Centre.
 And there’s often a great book market right under the bridge next to the BFI, good to pick up a bargain!

 The Southbank is a fantastic spot for people-watching.
-It’s always busy with all sorts of people here, from culture seekers to tourists to impressive street artists.
+It’s always busy with all sorts of people here, from culture seekers to tourists to impressive street performers.
 Settle yourself down on a bench facing the river and enjoy the London skyline as your backdrop.

 St Paul’s Cathedral: London’s biggest cathedral